Coaching Philosophies

 Playing time: I will always bat the entire roster.

-In a typical tournament format on Saturday and in league play, no one sits twice until everyone sits once.
+In a typical tournament format on Saturday and in league play, no one sits twice until everyone sits once, after accounting for positional allowances.
 On any elimination games (Sunday or playoffs), no one sits more than one inning in a row.
 They may sit every other inning but no more than one in a row.

 In the VTool tournament format where every game counts equally, if we get in a close game after two or three innings, I may revert back to the starting lineups.
 Again - no player will sit more than one inning in a row.